LGBTQ rights in Fiji

-Lesbian, gay, bisexual and transgender (LGBT) rights in Fiji have evolved rapidly over the years, however LGBT people may still face some legal challenges not experienced by non-LGBT residents.
+Lesbian, gay, bisexual, and transgender (LGBT) rights in Fiji have evolved rapidly over the years.
 In 1997, Fiji became the second country in the world after South Africa to explicitly protect against discrimination based on sexual orientation in its Constitution.
 In 2009, the Constitution was abolished.
 The new Constitution, promulgated in September 2013, bans discrimination based on sexual orientation and gender identity or expression.
 However, same-sex marriage remains banned in Fiji and reports of societal discrimination and bullying are not uncommon.